|Frequently Asked Questions

 I have financial aid questions; where can I go for help?

-For specific financial aid questions, utilize the Student Financial Aid office website to answer many of your questions.
+Find answers to many of your financial aid questions at sfa.osu.edu.
 If you don’t find the answer you need, the website has additional information on how to contact a financial aid counselor.

 Make sure to fill out your FAFSA (Free Application for Federal Student Aid) which will help you learn about aid options.
 The deadline every year is February 15.
 Also, the Student Wellness Center can help you learn about budgeting, credit management, and other financial issues!